 How can you have compassion for all living beings if you have a Messiah complex?

-Neil Elliot’s (senior teacher) notes for teachers state ‘Our task is only to preserve the blessings of Gesh-la in this world, and to spread his pure doctrine to every country’.
+Neil Elliot’s (senior teacher) guide for teachers states ‘Our task is only to preserve the blessings of Gesh-la in this world, and to spread his pure doctrine to every country’.
 Therefore, if someone opposes the NKT, how can a teacher or long term member truly have compassion for them if they are interfering with their mission?
 How can compassion for members come first if expansion is the main priority?
-According to Anders (2019) as Buddhism has spread to the West ‘quality of care has vanished at the expense of the quantity of centers considered as status symbols‘.
+According to Anders (2019) ‘quality of care has vanished at the expense of the quantity of centers considered as status symbols‘.

 How can you practice reducing attachment whilst grasping at virtuous thoughts and images?